 07 of 10

 Unless a piece of wood in a project calls for a specific bevel, miter or curve, most woodworking cuts have square edges (meaning a right-angle cut on the edge).
-However, if your wood isn't square, what is the best tool (and method) for squaring the stock?
+However, if your wood isn't square, what is the best tool and methods for squaring-up stock?
 Here are a number of methods for squaring stock, plus some thoughts on which method(s) are best for specific applications.

 08 of 10